cfengine/documentation/reference/components/cf-agent.markdown

 **Notes:**

-This functionality is retained only for CFEngine 2 compatibility as more convenient facilities exist in CFEngine 3 language to achieve similar results.
+This functionality is retained only for CFEngine 2 compatibility.
+As of CFEngine 3.5, the [`classesmatching()`][classesmatching] function provides a more convenient way to retrieve a list of set classes at execution time.

-**History:** Was introduced in 3.2.0, Enterprise 2.1.0 (2011)
+**History:** Was introduced in 3.2.4, Enterprise 2.1.4 (2011)

 ### alwaysvalidate